CLEANING PRECIOUS METALS

 While lasting and durable, gold can become scratched or dented, particularly if handled roughly.
 Regularly check your gold jewelry for loose prongs or any damage, promptly bringing it to a professional jeweler for repair if needed.

-Was your questions answered?
+Were your questions answered?
 Click here to contact us today.

 Back to Top | NEXT - Gold and Gold Karats